pvitoria/ChromaGAN/README.md

 ## Aknowledgments

 The authors acknowledge partial support by MICINN/FEDER UE project, reference PGC2018-098625-B-I00 VAGS, and by H2020-MSCA-RISE-2017 project, reference 777826 NoMADS.
 We also thank the support of NVIDIA Corporation for the donation of GPUs used in this work.

+# Additional Resources
+## Run inferences using Docker

+You can colorize arbitrary grayscale images using a pre-packaged Docker image from the Replicate registry: https://beta.replicate.ai/pvitoria/ChromaGAN
+The docker has been made by  [<a href="https://github.com/andreasjansson">Andreas Jansson</a>]  Andreas Jansson.

+## Mentions in the Media

+ChromaGAN has been recomendeed as one of the "10 Data Science Projects Every Beginner should add to their Portfolio". [<a href=https://www.analyticsvidhya.com/blog/2020/12/10-data-science-projects-for-beginners/>Link</a>]